What are Online Payment Companies?

 5. Secure transactions

 One of the primary functions of online payment companies is to ensure effective security measures and anti-fraud tools.
-It makes online payment transactions reliable and secure.
+This makes online payment transactions reliable and secure.

 Disadvantages of Using Online Payment Companies